Specialty Contractor

 |

-The first step when setting up Procore's Project Financials tools in Procore is to verify that your cost codes were set up.
-Cost codes are the basic building block for your budget.
-Through the use of cost codes, you can create a budget that is granular or as basic as you need.
+The first step when setting up Procore's Project Financials tools in Procore is to verify that your company and project is set up with a budget code structure that works for your specific business.
+In Procore's Work Breakdown Structure, budget codes are the basic building block for the financial line items on your budget.
+Through the use of budget codes, you can create a budget that is granular or as basic as you need.

-If you are a specialty contractor, Procore recommends the following:
+If you are a speciality contractor, Procore recommends the following:

 Budget Setup